learn-academy-2023-alpha/week-3-assessment-joeyalexander127/interview-questions.md

 1. Object-oriented programming: OBJ is a style or model of programming that that places all data, function and attibutes of a particular subject of data in its out object.
 Those attributes and functions of said object can then be called upon if its within its scope.

 2. Ruby: Ruby is a backend language most used for web development.
-Its specifcally focuses on server and data processing or in other words the backend langauge.
+Its specifcally focuses on server and data processing or in other words the backend langauge
+.

 3. Implicit return: In many programming languages, including Ruby, an implicit return is a shorthand syntax for returning a value from a method or function without using the return keyword explicitly.In Ruby, if a method has only one expression, you can omit the return keyword and the expression itself will be implicitly returned as the result of the method.
 Here's an example: